SymfonyCasts/lemon-squeezy/sfcasts/checkout-overlay.md

 First, we need to add LemonSqueezy's JavaScript tool - `lemon.js` - to our cart page.
 Open `templates/order/cart.html.twig` and add a new block.
 Call it `javascripts`... and close it with `endblock`.
 Inside, add a `script` tag, and set `src` to `https://app.lemonsqueezy.com/js/lemon.js`.
-We'll also add the `defer` HTML attribute.
+Also add the `defer` attribute.

-LemonSqueezy advises *against* self-hosting the `lemon.js` file, since you might miss out on new features and crucial security patches, so we're going to link it *directly*, to keep payment-related matters as safe as possible.
+LemonSqueezy advises *against* self-hosting the `lemon.js` file, since you might miss out on new features and crucial security patches, so be sure to link it *directly*, to keep payment-related matters as safe as possible.

-We also need to call the `{{ parent() }}` function inside `javascripts` to avoid overriding this block. *Sweet*.
+We also need to call the `{{ parent() }}` function inside `javascripts` to avoid completely overriding this block. *Sweet*.

 Below, add a unique CSS class to the checkout link: `lemonsqueezy-button`.
-When we head over and refresh the cart page, you'll notice that we're now loading the LemonSqueezy checkout page under *our* URL.
+When we head over and refresh the cart page, it's subtle, but you'll notice that we're now loading the LemonSqueezy checkout page under *our* URL.
 If you inspected the source code, you'd see that LemonSqueezy is replacing the whole page with its own content.
 That's *awesome*, but we can make this *even better*.